 The latter part of today's 12 mile hike was less impressive.
 Though the fog clouds had lifted shortly after noon, snow flurries occasionally added to the white carpet beside the trail, and the sun dared make an appearance or two, the hills were steeper, the ground muddier, and one of my trekking poles insisted on pulling apart when stuck into mud that was slightly too thick.

-Early in the day, I came across a trail runner, checking to make sure all was well and hikers had submitted their entry permits.
+Early in the day, I came across a ridge runner, checking to make sure all was well and hikers had submitted their entry permits.
 He came with a weather report: there was 3 inches of snow overnight at Clingmans Dome (the highest point on the AT, 10 miles past where we ended today), and a 24-hour freezing weather advisory, with a low of 20 tonight.